tedroche/weewx-saratoga/readme.md

         sudo systemctl restart weewx

 1. This will result in the WeeWX-Saratoga data files being generated as outlined above.
 The generated files should be located in the *public_html/saratoga* directory.

-1. The *WeeWX-Saratoga extension* installation can be further customized (eg remote file transfer, units of measure etc) by referring to the [WeeWX-Saratoga wiki](https://github.com/gjr80/weewx-saratoga/wiki).

 ### Installing or upgrading manually ###